daronphang/coding_resources/docker/containers.md

 1. Downloaded image 'nginx' from Docker Hub (if cannot find image locally).
 2. Started a new container from that image.
-3. Opened port 8080 on host IP (exposes external port).
+3. Opened port 8080 on host IP (exposing host port).
-4. Routes that traffic to container IP, port 80.
+4. Routes that traffic to container IP, port 80 (exposing container port).
 5. Detach is to run server in background, gives unique container ID.

+// to access, use curl or through browser with host IP + :8080

 docker container start                  Start an existing stopped one docker container stop 690               Type in first few digits of UID